You are probably aware that the best way to safeguard your tourer is with caravan insurance – but what exactly does touring caravan insurance cover?

-The costs of getting inappropriate or inadequate cover may be steep indeed.
+If you end up with inappropriate or inadequate cover the resulting costs may prove to be steep indeed.
 So, you might be reassured by the expertise and experience offered by an independent broker such as ourselves here at Cover4Caravans.

-Citizens’ Advice recommends the use of a broker if you are looking for advice about insurance or want a specialist policy – such as tourer insurance.
+Citizens’ Advice recommends the use of a broker if you are looking for advice about insurance or want a specialist policy – such as touring caravan insurance.

 As independent brokers, we put your interests first and foremost by offering a choice of tourer insurance.
 To make sure that your insurance provides appropriate safeguards against those risks that it needs to cover, it must be tailored to meet your particular needs, requirements, and circumstances.

 If you already have caravan insurance, you are almost certain to receive a renewal notice each year.

 Indeed, some people see buying insurance as such a hassle that they simply renew it every year with the same provider and don’t even bother to see if they could get a more attractive deal elsewhere!
 That shouldn’t be the case!

 As we mentioned previously, policies, prices, and the cover offered change all the time – what is an appropriate policy for you now may not be the most suitable policy for you this time next year.

 Working entirely on your behalf, we can get you quotes from any number of specialist tourer insurance providers so that you have them all in one place, where you can also buy your caravan insurance online or over the telephone.
 If you prefer or need any further help or advice, please don’t hesitate to give us a call on 01702 606301.

 There are often significant differences in the levels of protection offered by different insurers and their respective policies.
 That is why it is important you understand what your cover does and doesn’t entail.
 We will be happy to help clarify if you have any questions.